 Miller Homes has undergone a change in its corporate structure since October 2017 arising from a change in its ownership.
-Accordingly, the figures reported this year are not directly comparable with those reported in April 2018 and must be viewed in this context
+Accordingly, the figures reported this year are not directly comparable with those reported in April 2017 but are directly comparable with those reported in 2018.